-Alex practices intellectual property law with a focus on patent, trade secret, and trademark litigation at Carlson Caspers.
-He has worked on cases involving a range of technologies, including wireless communications, fiber optic communication systems, computer architectures, lawn care equipment, pharmaceuticals, nutraceuticals, and medical devices.
+Alex practices intellectual property law with a focus on patent, trade secret, and trademark litigation.
+During his time at Carlson Caspers, he has worked on cases involving a range of technologies, including wireless communications, fiber optic communication systems, computer architectures, semiconductors, lawn care equipment, nutraceuticals, and medical devices.

 Vanderbilt University Law School